“When they had rowed about three or four miles, they saw Yeshua (Jesus) approaching the boat, walking on the water.” (John 6:19)

 Now that this prophetic blossoming is fully underway, both locals and tourists can cultivate their interests through hundreds of outlets developed since 1948, from sports and the arts to innovation and entrepreneurship.

-Jerusalem, of course, is a top draw, since it has something for everyone, such as the Jerusalem light show and ice show, international book fair and marathon, as well as the Maccabiah Games (Jewish Olympics).
+Jerusalem, of course, is a top draw, since it has something for everyone, such as the Jerusalem light show, international book fair and marathon, as well as the Maccabiah Games (Jewish Olympics).

 Not far from the Teddy Stadium where the opening ceremonies of the Games are held is the Tisch Family Zoological Gardens, which preserves endangered species from all over the world and displays a wonderful range of flora and fauna from the Tanakh (Old Testament).